graveyard/s3-to-redshift/README.md

 This file is accessed via [Pathio](https://github.com/Clever/pathio), so the file may reside on `s3` or locally.

 #### Using `--truncate`
-Without the `--truncate` option set, `s3-to-redshift` will insert into an existing table but leave any data already remaining in the table.
+Without the `--truncate` option set, `s3-to-redshift` will insert into an existing table but leave any data already remaining in the table (except for the most recent data within the past granularity time range, which will be refreshed as new syncs come in).
 Additionally, `s3-to-redshift` will not insert or overwrite for a particular time period thus the worker is idempotent and duplicate data is not a concern.
 This behavior is ideal if you are adding time-series data / fact data to `Redshift`.